33mestre/java_base/sys/SHELSON_FERRARI_CV_en.md

   </tr>
 </table>

-- **Client**: Valemobi
+- **Client**: Valemobi.
-- **Project**: Home Broker and Investment Funds
+- **Project**: Home Broker and Investment Funds.
-- **Location**: São Paulo – Brazil
+- **Location**: São Paulo – Brazil.
-- **Sectors**: IT, Finance, Banking
+- **Sectors**: IT, Finance, Banking.
-- **Work Arrangement**: Onsite
+- **Work Arrangement**: Onsite.
 - **Activities**:
-  - Development of Home Broker and multi-market investment fund projects
+  - Development of Home Broker and multi-market investment fund projects;
-  - Technical leadership of a small team
+  - Technical leadership of a small team;
-  - System analysis across various projects
+  - System analysis across various projects;
-  - Development of customized solutions for the platform
+  - Development of customized solutions for the platform;
-  - Migration of the front-end framework to a more updated version, improving performance and functionality
+  - Migration of the front-end framework to a more updated version, improving performance and functionality;
-  - Bug fixing and performance optimization using bug tracking tools
+  - Bug fixing and performance optimization using bug tracking tools;
-  - Definition of best practices for developers
+  - Definition of best practices for developers.
 - **Technologies and Tools**:
-  - Java 8, Node.js, Angular 2 and 4, TypeScript, Sentry, VSC, Eclipse, GIT
+  - Java 8, Node.js, Angular 2 and 4, TypeScript, Sentry, VSC, Eclipse, GIT.

 <table class="company">
   <tr>